jordansissel/fpm/docs/installation.rst

 Installation
 ============

 FPM is written in ruby and can be installed using `gem`.
-For some package formats (like snap), you will need certain packages installed to build them.
+For some package formats (like rpm and snap), you will need certain packages installed to build them.

 Installing FPM
 --------------